Quality Inn Daytona Speedway I-95

 This 1977 Lloyd Clifton designed course winds through a landscape of pine trees and palmetto bushes adjacent to I-95.
 Holes alternate between open and threateningly tight, with large fairway traps pinching the landing zones.
 Ten holes have water.
 Tees and greens are large, giving the course a resort flavor.
 Indigo Lakes Golf Club is a good course of moderate difficulty.
 This is a semi private golf course.
 Metal spikes are tolerated, but not encouraged.

-LPGA International - Legends Course also known as the Arthur Hills Legends Course is tough.
+LPGA International - Legends Course also known as the Arthur Hills Legends Course is very tough.
 Although shorter than its sister course, the Champions, it is more difficult.
 Sand traps are scattered around the property, and there are many trees.
 Plenty of trouble awaits the unwary.
 The greens are in excellent shape, as is the rest of the course.
 The LPGA International - Legends Course is very highly rated among 'America's Best Women-Friendly Golf Courses' by Golf For Women Magazine.
-This is a semi-private golf course.
-Soft spikes only.
-Visit website for more details.
+This is a semi-private golf course, and only soft spikes can be worn here.

 Pelican Bay Country Club is usually in beautiful condition.
 It features a number of canals alongside the fairways.
 These lateral hazards vary between being too close for comfort and lurking in the background.
 The fairways are narrow and the greens are filled with breaks, both large and small.
 A sand trap or two fronts most of the greens.
 It is a very pretty course.
 The par-5s are short from any of the available tees.
 There is one long par-3 and a pair of very long par-4s.
 This is a private golf course.
 Soft spikes only.